- celiprolol hydrochloride

 In patients with coronary insufficiency, treatment should not be discontinued abruptly.

-Sudden withdrawal of beta-adrenoceptor blocking agents in patients with ischaemic heart disease may result in the appearance of anginal attacks of increased frequency or severity or deterioration in cardiac state.
+Sudden withdrawal of beta blockers in patients with ischaemic heart disease may result in the appearance of anginal attacks of increased frequency or severity or deterioration in cardiac state.
 Although no adverse effects due to abrupt cessation of Celectol have been seen in clinical trials, therapy should be gradually reduced over 1 – 2 weeks, at the same time, if necessary, initiating replacement therapy to prevent exacerbation of angina pectoris.

 Celectol therapy must be reported to the anaesthetist prior to general anaesthesia.
 If it is decided to withdraw the drug before surgery, 48 hours should be allowed to elapse between the last dose and anaesthesia.
 Continuation of beta blockade reduces the risk of arrhythmias during induction and intubation, although reflex tachycardia may be attenuated and the risk of hypotension may be increased (see section 4.5).
 In the event of continuation of Celectol treatment special care should be exercised when using anaesthetic agents such as ether, cyclopropane or trichloroethylene.
 The patient may be protected against vagal reactions by the intravenous administration of atropine.